cpsievert/tourbrush/README.md

 ## Getting Started

-See the examples on the help page:
+See the [video](https://vimeo.com/148050343) which demos examples found on the help page:

 ```r
 library(tourbrush)